syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/FAQ/Why-is-it-not-possible-to-add-a-CommandBarController-to-a-form-containing-XP-Menus-and-ToolBars.md

 ---
 layout: post
-title: Why is it not possible to add a CommandBarController to a form containing XP Menus and ToolBars
+title: Why is it not possible to add a CommandBarController to a form containing XP Menus and ToolBars | WindowsForms | Syncfusion
 description: Why is it not possible to add a CommandBarController to a form containing XP Menus and ToolBars
 platform: WindowsForms
 control: CommandBars package